Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 - The player can't sell 120 barrels of wine at once, they only get to sell 3-6 at a time.
 It's not an instant 1800 GP.
 - The appendices aren't typos, they're code.
 They work perfectly fine in my GitHub pages website.
 This is the source markdown file.
 - Tallis paying for half the cost of everything is meant to help the Player manage realistic costs of rebuilding and maintaining a manor.
 He still allows the player to call the shots.
+- The relatively rapid level ups are necessary because playing at lower levels in a duet is very punishing.